1j01/wavey/README.md

 * Fix losing chunks when recording
 * Fix pasting across non-consecutive tracks
+* Maybe make the mute buttons clearer by making the iconography (not not) not negative;
+would it be awkward to still call them mute buttons or have the hover text say mute/unmute?
 * Mouse-relative zooming (preferably performant and smoothly animated)
 * Storage management (handle running out of storage, handle multiple editors loaded for the same document, allow data purging, estimate max recording time)
 * Improve accessibility